Welcome to ELO, Beyond Classroom

 Free training April 2018!

-Free two-day introductory ELO training for school teams offered in three locations around New Hampshire in April 2018.
+Waitlists have been opened for the free two-day introductory ELO trainings for school teams offered in three locations around New Hampshire in April 2018.

 Next Steps NH Project